ivobeerens-nl/blog/content/blog/2012/12/upgrading-the-vsphere-data-protection-vdp-appliance/index.md

   - "backup"
   - "vdp"
 author: Ivo Beerens
+url: /2012/12/07/upgrading-the-vsphere-data-protection-vdp-appliance/
 ---

+Here are the steps outlined for upgrading the vSphere Data Protection (VDP) appliance.

 1\.
 Check the version of the VDP.
 SSH to the VDP appliance and use the following command:

-rpm –qa | grep vdr
+`rpm –qa | grep vdr`

-The current version of the VDP appliance is  vdr-1.1.53-53
+The current version of the VDP appliance is: `vdr-1.1.53-53`

 [![image](images/image_thumb.png "image")](images/image.png)